What is Kafka?

 There is no special requirement for being a Kafka professional.
 But we have underlined some streams and professionals –

 - Architects – since everything needs some framework and this framework can be updated from time to time.
-Big Data architects would find Kafka as a good career investment.
+Big Data architects would find Kafka a good career investment.

 Why use Kafka?

 Compatibility is another reason to use it and made it acceptable worldwide.
 It can be easily configured to work with the below-listed application.
-This combination is very vital for many companies to grow business and survive (as it saves time and money).
+This combination is vital for many companies to grow business and survive (as it saves time and money).

 - Spark Streaming